Will.i.am rips 'ignorant' Kanye remarks

 He concluded: "I will not throw my ancestors under the bus to profit."

+Lee wrote: "'SLAVERY...
+A CHOICE'???
+My Brother, OUR ancestors did not choose to be stolen from mother Africa.
+OUR ancestors did not choose to be ripped of our religion, language, culture.

+"OUR ancestors did not choose to be murdered, lynched, castrated, raped, burnt at the stake, families sold apart.
+OUR ancestors built this country (on land stolen from the Native Americans) from the ground up under the institution of SLAVERY."

-Others criticising Kanye included Talib Kweli, who wrote: "I will always have love for @kanyewest but bro out here putting targets on our backs.
+On Twitter, musician Talib Kweli, wrote: "I will always have love for @kanyewest but bro out here putting targets on our backs.
 Slavery was not a choice."

+An African-American history professor at North Carolina State University said in a Twitter thread that Kanye's remarks were "uninformed" and an "embarrrasment".

 Referring to the star's 2004 album The College Dropout, comedian Romesh Ranganathan wrote: "Kanye West is an incredible advert for finishing college."